BESTSELLER/dependabot-circleci/README.md

 <br/>

-`dependabot-circleci` is as its name suggests a small dependabot for circleci orbs and images.
+`dependabot-circleci` is, as its name suggests, a small dependabot for circleci orbs and images.
 We have created this as at the time of creation it was nearly impossible getting changes into the official [dependabot](https://github.com/dependabot/dependabot-core).

 ---